Bryukh/bryukh.github.com/_posts/2025-01-21-learning-factory-release.md

 layout: post
 title: Learning Factory is leaving Early Access
 categories: games
-tags: games, learning, play, playtolearn
+tags: games learning play playtolearn
 ---

 You've probably played this game already if you are following educational games.
 However, I've brought you another reason to try "Learning Factory" again (or the first time) -- They are leaving Early Access and the full polished release in a week!